Hari-2kd2/python-gmail-smtp/README.md

 ## Features

-- Connects to a Gmail account using IMAP.
+- Connects to a Gmail account using OAuth 2.0.
 - Searches for unread emails in the inbox.
 - Checks the body of each email for specified keywords.
 - Forwards emails containing any of the keywords to a specified recipient.